HugoBlox/hugo-blox-builder/starters/blog/content/post/teach-courses/index.md

 ## Math

-Wowchemy supports a Markdown extension for $\LaTeX$ math.
+Hugo Blox Builder supports a Markdown extension for $\LaTeX$ math.
 You can enable this feature by toggling the `math` option in your `config/_default/params.yaml` file.

 To render _inline_ or _block_ math, wrap your LaTeX math with `{{</* math */>}}$...${{</* /math */>}}` or `{{</* math */>}}$$...$${{</* /math */>}}`, respectively.

 {{% callout note %}}
-We wrap the LaTeX math in the Wowchemy _math_ shortcode to prevent Hugo rendering our math as Markdown.
+We wrap the LaTeX math in the Hugo Blox _math_ shortcode to prevent Hugo rendering our math as Markdown.
 {{% /callout %}}

 Example **math block**: